kduffie/braid-server/README.md

 1. Make sure you have an instance of MongoDb running.
 It can be on the same server or elsewhere.

-2. Install braid-server:  `npm install braid-server`
+2. Install braid-server:

-3. Create a copy of the config.json file in the root braid-server folder and place it somewhere under your control.
-Then edit that file to update things specific to your situation -- especially the domain, which should be configured to a domain that is under your control.
+     `npm install braid-server -g`

-4. Run braid-server:  `node braid-server <path-to-your-config-file>`
+4. Run braid-server:

+     `node braid-server -d <domain>`

+If you want more control over the configuration, you can copy config.json from the braid-server installation, make changes, and then start braid-server using:

+     `node braid-server -c <path-to-config-file>`

 ## Status